Lisa-ach/Computer-vision-project/Features_extraction/README.md

 $$D(x,y,\sigma) = L(x,y,k\sigma) - L(x,y,\sigma)$$

-Key points are defined as local extrema in the DoG images.
+Keypoints are defined as local extrema in the DoG images.
 To find them, each pixel in a DoG image is compared to its 26 neighbors: 8 pixels from the same image, 9 pixels in the previous scale and 9 pixels in the next scale.
-It is considered a key point if this point is an extremum in this neighborhood.
+It is considered a keypoint if this point is an extremum in this neighborhood.
 Some techniques are also used afterwards to remove some unstable or weak keypoints such as the one along edges.

-Once the key points are detected, **descriptors** are created to describe them and so that they can be matched across different images.
-To define them, for each pixel belonging to a $16 \times 16$ grid around a key point, are first computed the gradient magnitude $M$ and orientation $\theta$ using finite differences.
+Once the keypoints are detected, **descriptors** are created to describe them and so that they can be matched across different images.
+To define them, for each pixel belonging to a $16 \times 16$ grid around a keypoint, are first computed the gradient magnitude $M$ and orientation $\theta$ using finite differences.
 If we define $G_x = L(x+1,y) - L(x-1,y)$ the gradient in X direction, and $G_y = L(x,y+1) - L(x,y-1)$, then they can defined as:

 $$M(x,y) = \sqrt{G_x^2 + G_y^2} ; \theta(x,y) = tan^{-1} (\frac{G_y}{G_x})$$

 The $16 \times 16$ grid is divided into 16 smaller $4 \times 4$ cells so that each $4 \times 4$ region has its own orientation histogram, each containing 8 orientation bins.
-Therefore, each cell gives 8 orientation bins, and consequently the key point descriptor contains $8 \times 16 = 128$ values.
+Therefore, each cell gives 8 orientation bins, and consequently the keypoint descriptor contains $8 \times 16 = 128$ values.

 - **ORB (Oriented FAST and Rotated BRIEF), 2011**